Code-the-Dream-School/python-200/lessons/03_ML_classification/01_ml_preprocessing.md

 - `PCs: 1-15` and `PCs: 1-50` look progressively sharper.
 - `PCs: 1-100` usually looks very close to the original, even though we are using far fewer than 4096 numbers.

 This demonstrates how PCA can dramatically reduce the dimensionality of the data while still preserving the essential structure of the faces.
-In sum:
 - Each face lives in a very high-dimensional space (4096 features).
-- PCA finds directions (eigenfaces) that capture the main patterns of variation.
+- PCA finds new feature combinations (eigenfaces) that capture the main patterns of variation.
 - A relatively small number of principal components can capture most of the meaningful information.

 ## Summary